 Your documentation must:

-- Be conducted by a qualified professional in the area of diagnosis
+- All reports should be conducted by a qualified professional in the area of diagnosis and should be typed in English on letterhead, dated and signed

 - Clearly state the diagnosed disability or disabilities